alphagov/govuk-frontend/docs/releasing/after-publishing-a-release.md

-# Tasks after publishing a new release of GOV.UK Frontend
+# After publishing a new release of GOV.UK Frontend

-Once we've published a new release of GOV.UK Frontend there are a number of things we still need to do, such as informing our community and updating our own repos.
+After we've published a new release of GOV.UK Frontend, there are things we still need to do, such as inform our community and update our own repos.

 ## Update our repos to use the new release

-Developers should update [govuk-design-system](https://github.com/alphagov/govuk-design-system) and [govuk-frontend-docs](https://github.com/alphagov/govuk-frontend-docs) to use the new release.
-When updating the design system, you should also test any new or updated guidance that relate to the new release and publish them along with the version update.
+We should update [govuk-design-system](https://github.com/alphagov/govuk-design-system) and [govuk-frontend-docs](https://github.com/alphagov/govuk-frontend-docs) to use the new release.
+When updating the Design System, we should also check that:

-## Let the community know about the new release
+- any guidance updates are published and show as expected

-We now need to update our comms channels.
+- any updates coming from GOV.UK Frontend macro options show as expected

-### The mailing list
+## Send an email to mailing list subscribers

-The team should send out an email with the release comms drafted before publishing.
+We usually send out an email with the release comms, except for releases with minor fixes.

-The release email should:
+This email should:

 - give a summary of the update
-- explain on why teams should update
+- explain why teams should update
-- components or styles affected (if possible)
+- say which components or styles are affected (if applicable)
-- thanks to any major contributors (if possible, include name and organisation)
+- thank any major contributors using their GitHub usernames

 A release email will typically end with a link to the version's [release notes](https://github.com/alphagov/govuk-frontend/releases), and a call-to-action button to the [update npm how-to page](https://frontend.design-system.service.gov.uk/updating-with-npm/#update-using-node-js-package-manager-npm).

-For example, see the [release email for GOV.UK Frontend 4.4.0](https://us1.admin.mailchimp.com/campaigns/show?id=10053738).
+For example, see the [release email for GOV.UK Frontend 5.11.0](https://mailchi.mp/c877961d1db5/feature-release-govuk-frontend-v590-improved-file-upload-component-10977163?e=[UNIQID]).

-### Slack
+## Send Slack messages to relevant channels

-We should update both internal and x-gov slack channels:
+We should update both internal and cross-government Slack channels:

 - [GDS: govuk-design-system](https://gds.slack.com/archives/CAF8JA25U)
 - [GDS: digital-service-platforms](https://gds.slack.com/archives/C01E20X06JK)